pranav20395/healthsake/README.md

 - [Nodemailer](https://nodemailer.com/) for sending mails
 - [PDFmake](https://pdfmake.org/) for generating prescriptions & bills.

+## Achievement:
+- Sustained Cyberattack for a week from 200+ students
+- Highest Scoring course project in the course

 ## Relavent Links

 - Website: [Link to Deployment](https://healthsake.jaideepguntupalli.com)